 Snowdrops: Further Confessions of a Galanthophile

 This article includes photographs and colorful descriptions of the 15 snowdrops I am offering for sale in my 2011 Snowdrop Catalogue.
-I have emailed the catalogue to all my customers and posted it on my sidebar here.
-You can view the catalogue by clicking here.

 In my article Snowdrops or the Confessions of a Galanthophile, I revealed that I am obsessed with snowdrops.
 I described my evolution from a gardener growing a few distinct varieties to a galanthophile collecting every cultivated snowdrop I could get my hands on.
 I explained that I could now see the often subtle differences between flowers that others might unknowingly (shall we say ignorantly) dismiss as ridiculous.
 To understand how far I have gone down this road, know that I recently found myself describing a snowdrop as having “a bold inner marking with a basal blotch narrowly joined to an apical round-armed V.” There is no turning back.